Convención celebrates 100 years of UFM, approves bylaw changes

 Dallas BOUNCERS have been hard at work each day, and are getting close to finishing at a few worksites.
 One homeowner, Wilma Curry, couldn’t be more thankful for the work that these BOUNCE participants are doing for her home.
 “It’s a blessing”, said Curry, who has been living in her home since 1965.
 This is the first time that her home has received renovations since she moved in.
 Curry’s home is one of three others receiving rehabilitation this week in the Dallas community.

-At another worksite, BOUNCERS met homeowner, Eula Reece, who hugged/p>... [continue]
+At another worksite, BOUNCERS met homeowner, Eula Reece, who hugged each of the students as they came up to meet her yesterday.
+Homeowners are sincerely... [continue]

 Allowing God to use inadequacies for His glory in Leeds